Repetition and pair-interaction of string-like hopping motions in glassy polymers: Abstract

 \section{Abstract}

-The dynamics of many glassy systems are known to exhibit string-like motions each consisting of a line of particles displacing one and other.
-By using molecular dynamics simulations, we show that these motions become highly repetitive back-and-forth motions close to the glass transition temperature and do not necessarily contribute to net displacements.
-We propose that structural relaxations are then brought about by pair-interactions between strings.
-A mean-field theory predicts an ideal transition between a mobile phase with interacting strings and a frozen phase with isolated strings.
-This transition is analogous to the ideal glass transition of the Fredrickson-Anderson facilitated kinetic Ising model.
-By extending our theory to string populations with a broad distribution of string excitation rates, we predict a realistic glass transition wherein the systems remain in the mobile phase close to criticality for an extended temperature range.
-We further show that the realistic glass transition we predict is able to account for the Vogel-Fulcher-Tammann empirical temperature depedence of typical glasses.
+The dynamics of many glassy systems are known to exhibit string-like hopping motions each consisting of a line of particles displacing one and other.
+By using molecular dynamics simulations of glassy polymers, we show that these motions become highly repetitive back-and-forth motions as temperature decreases and do not necessarily contribute to net displacements.
+Particle hops which constitute string-like motions are reversed with a high probability, reaching 73\% and beyond at low temperature.
+Structural relaxation rate is then dictated not by a simple particle hopping rate but instead by the rate at which particles break away from hopping repetitions.
+We propose that disruption of string repetitions and hence also structural relaxations are brought about by pair-interactions between strings.